HyDE-Project/terminal-emulators/alacritty/README.md

 mkdir ~/.config/alacritty/
 ```

-The destination directory for the template will be `~/.config/alacritty/theme.toml`.
+The destination file for the template will be `~/.config/alacritty/theme.toml`.

 ## Applying the Theme